taraletti/EnRecipes/PRIVACY.md

 # Privacy Policy

-I(Vishnu Raghav B) built the app EnRecipes as an open source app for use as is.
+I (Vishnu Raghav B) built the app EnRecipes as an open source app for use as is.

 ## Your Privacy

 As a privacy-conscious internet user, I respect your privacy; that's why this app has NO Ads, NO User Tracking and does NOT collect or share any personal information.

-The app also does NOT use third party services that collect information used to identify you.
+The app also does NOT use third-party services that collect information used to identify you.

 ## Links To Third Party Websites